GaleasAndres/azure-cost-analytics-dashboard/README.md

 ---

-**🎓 Built for learning Azure, DevOps, and modern cloud development practices**
+**Built for learning Azure, DevOps, and modern cloud development practices**

 *This project demonstrates real-world infrastructure management, deployment strategies, and operational practices used in enterprise environments.*